-Here Are Tips on How to Bring Nature Into Your Daily Life
+How Nature In Your Daily Life is Therapy

 Today I got an unexpected (and needed) dose of nature therapy, and it couldn’t have come at a better time after a few weeks of a busy, busy office.
 It seems like this flu season is finally winding down, and the office didn’t have any kids scheduled to be seen after 2pm, and no-one was calling with any illnesses.
 I told my staff that I’ll have my cell phone with me and I headed to my friend’s boat at the marina.
 Thirty minutes later, I was sitting on deck, sharing a beautiful view of the water with a small group of sea lions that were swimming around the boat.